LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

-Create a "development" directory for the source code and related libraries, e.g `~/dev/`.
+Create a development directory for the source code and related libraries, e.g `~/dev/`.
 Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
 When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
 Compiled LibreCAD with the following commands:

 ::